 Many project teams and PMOs haven’t spoken to those they don’t work directly with for a long time.
 Because we are all time poor we get to the end of the day and realise we didn’t connect with anyone that day.

 PMO and project teams are still not great at communicating our successes.
 So, remember that change is a process, not an event, and as 2022 gets underway challenge yourself to some of the tips below to make your community thrive and be ‘sticky’ enough that engagement continues to grow.

 How to make the communities stick

 - You can’t just start to build a community and hope for the best.
 Also, not many organisations will approve you to start doing so without a case for change.

 - Building new habits take approximately 13 weeks – so why not challenge yourself in the new year to do some relationship building.
-It doesn’t have to be a big change; a phone call, a coffee, a LinkedIn connection.
+It doesn’t have to be a big change; a phone call, a virtual coffee, a LinkedIn connection.